K-Crowdfunding: Taking K-Beauty Global

 (omitted)

-Global transactions took place across a wide range of sectors, from the beauty industry to home living products and content IP.
+Global transactions took place across a wide range of sectors, from beauty to home living products and content IP.

-As of the 13th of last month, the projects with the highest number of global transactions Wadizwere "Nokul Pack" (Beauty), "Natural Hot Spring Water Shower Filter" (Home Living), and the photo essay based on the content IP "How to Love in a Big City," in that order.
+As of the 13th of last month, the projects with the highest number of global transactions were Wadiz“Nokul Pack” (Beauty), “Natural Hot Spring Water Shower Filter” (Home & Living), and the photo essay based on the content IP “How to Love in a Big City,” in that order.

 Shin Hye-sung, CEO Wadiz, stated, “Customers around the world can now easily discover Korea’s innovative ideas,” adding, “We hope that throughWadiz Global, domestic makers will connect with a wider world, and we will continue to provide practical support to help K-brands become competitive in the global market.”

-Wadizis preparing to launch additional global app services early next month.
-While the AI translation feature currently supports only English, it is expected to expand to include Japanese and Chinese translations in August, which is expected to boost participation from Japanese and Chinese backers.
+Wadizis preparing to expand its global app services early next month.
+While the AI translation feature currently supports only English, it is expected to add Japanese and Chinese translation capabilities in August, which is expected to boost participation from Japanese and Chinese backers.
 The company is also developing a B2B service that allows overseas makers to launch global crowdfunding projects Wadiz, with plans to launch it in the third quarter.

 Source